balazskreith/ntrt/README.md

 *For RTP traffic:* You can track the number of packets and the accumulated size of bytes for specified payload type on a source destination port you defined.
 It is also implemented as features that lost packets and frames are tracked.
-Note: You are obligated to ensure only RTP traffic goes through on the selected port.
+_Note_: You are obligated to ensure only RTP traffic goes through on the selected port.
-Note 2: Lost frames and packets are lies on a fact that sequence is not reordered.
+_Note 2_: Lost frames and packets are lies on a fact that sequence is not reordered.
 Please NOT rely on this metric if the high jitter is observed.

 **How can I configure NTRT to listen a network device?**